Indian removal: Jeffersonian policy

 When a delegation from the Cherokee Nation's Upper Towns lobbied Jefferson for the full and equal citizenship promised to Indians living in American territory by George Washington, his response indicated that he was willing to grant citizenship to those Indian nations who sought it.
 In his eighth annual message to Congress on November 8, 1808, he presented a vision of white and Indian unity:

 As some of Jefferson's other writings illustrate, however, he was ambivalent about Indian assimilation and used the words "exterminate" and "extirpate" about tribes who resisted American expansion and were willing to fight for their lands.
 Jefferson intended to change Indian lifestyles from hunting and gathering to farming, largely through "the decrease of game rendering their subsistence by hunting insufficient".
 He expected the change to agriculture to make them dependent on white Americans for goods, and more likely to surrender their land or allow themselves to be moved west of the Mississippi River.
 In an 1803 letter to William Henry Harrison, Jefferson wrote:

 In that letter, Jefferson spoke about protecting the Indians from injustices perpetrated by settlers:

-According to the treaty of February 27, 1819, the U.S. government would offer citizenship and 640 acre of land per family to Cherokees who lived east of the Mississippi.
+According to the treaty of February 27, 1819, the US government would offer citizenship and 640 acre of land per family to Cherokees who lived east of the Mississippi.
 Native American land was sometimes purchased, by treaty or under duress.
 The idea of land exchange, that Native Americans would give up their land east of the Mississippi in exchange for a similar amount of territory west of the river, was first proposed by Jefferson in 1803 and first incorporated into treaties in 1817 (years after the Jefferson presidency).
 The Indian Removal Act of 1830 included this concept.